turgu1/esp32-scheme-vm/README.md

-A major aspect of this decision is related to the relocation of the code space constants, ram, rom and vector heaps to be managed through C vector such that addresses calculation is done through GCC instead of being manipulated manualy through the code.
+A major aspect of this decision is related to the relocation of the code space constants, ram, rom and vector heaps to be managed through C vector such that addresses calculation is done through GCC instead of being manipulated manually through the code.
 Indexing RAM heap from index 0 requires the relocation of ROM space and small numbers/booleans constants in the higher portion of the address space.

-RAM and ROM data spaces are addressed with indexes in separate vectors.
+RAM and ROM data spaces are accessed with indexes in separate vectors.
 The address space is divided in three zone:

-  * 0x0000 - 0xBFFF: RAM Space
+  * 0x0000 - 0xDFFF: RAM Space
-  * 0xC000 - 0xFDFF: ROM Space
+  * 0xE000 - 0xFDFF: ROM Space
   * 0xFE00 - 0xFFFF: Coded small ints, true, false and ()

 Each ROM and RAM data cell is composed of 5 bytes.
 Please look at file inc/vm-arch.h for details regarding the vm architecture.
-As the address space architecture is different than the original PicoBit, small changes were required to the compiler in support of this setup (file assembler.rkt).
+As the address space architecture is different than the original PicoBit, small changes were required to the picobit compiler in support of this setup (file assembler.rkt).

-The code produced by the compiler is also addressed through a separate vector.
+The code produced by the compiler is accessed through a separate vector.
 Code addresses start at 0x0000 and are byte addressable.

 esp32-scheme-vm is released under the GPLv3.